Bush stone-curlew: Vocalization

+Several individuals may join their voices in chorus, greatly intensifying the extraordinary quality of their nocturnal calling.
 The bush stone-curlew is probably heard more than it is seen.
 Its call sounds like a wail or a scream in the night.
 When scared, it screeches – a sound similar to the screech of a possum.

 A field report from Brookton, Western Australia, noted that their call was heard in response to the cry of possums shot by hunters.
 When threatened (presumably in the presence of a nest), they may raise their wings wide and high in an impressive threat posture and emit a loud, hoarse hissing noise.